jhellerstein/hydro_props/properties.md

 - $@$: if each item $x$ in the stream is an *atom* of $T$, i.e. $\forall x \in S y \in T, \; \; y \le_T x \implies y = \bot$.
 If true, we say the stream is *atomistic*.
 - $X$: We say the stream is *exclusive* in $T$ if $T$ is a full lattice $(S, \sqcup, \sqcap, \top, \bot)$ and $\forall x, y \in S, x \sqcap y = \bot$.

+> **FIXME**: The above definition of monotonicity does not fit the one we use in most CALM discussions.
+E.g. the `filter` or relational `selection` op is monotonic, even though the streams going in and out of it may not be ordered in any meaningful way.

 > **Observation**: For atomistic streams, exclusivity is equivalent to $V$ being duplicate-free.

 > **Observation**: Monotonic $\implies$ Non-Atomistic (and Atomistic $\implies$ Non-Monotonic)